Ann Keen: Expenses

-Keen and her MP husband Alan Keen used their combined second homes allowances to buy an apartment in an up-market development at Waterloo on the South Bank of the River Thames, claiming £175,000 over five years.
-The Waterloo apartment is nine miles from their constituency home in Brentford, a 30-minute drive from Westminster.
-MPs who reside near the Keens in Brentford, such as Home Office Minister Phil Woolas who lives in the next street, are able to commute from there to Westminster.
-The couple claimed for both the interest payments on the Waterloo flat and the cost of re-mortgaging their Brentford home.
-The Fees Office agreed with the couple's argument that this was claimable because it was used to raise equity for the flat.
-The mortgage also included the cost of "compulsory" life insurance attached to the mortgages, a practice which is now banned.
-Their claims caused some newspapers to nickname the couple "Mr and Mrs Expenses".
-It is considered that the whole episode and the shame of it, cost the couple their political reputations and therefore became the eventual end of their political careers.
+Keen and her MP husband Alan Keen used their combined second homes allowances to buy an apartment on the South Bank of the River Thames.
+The Waterloo apartment was nine miles from their constituency home in Brentford, a 30-minute drive from Westminster.

 In 2009, their Brentford home was occupied by squatters after it was unoccupied for 9–12 months following a dispute with a building firm undertaking renovation work.
-The squatters' declared aim was to turn the house into a centre for war refugees, in response to Mrs Keen's support for the British invasion of Iraq.

-In 2007–2008 Keen had previously hit the headlines having the highest expenses claim of any MP excluding transport costs (which disproportionately affect MPs from remote constituencies), claiming a total of £167,306 for the financial year.
-In total the Keens have claimed almost £1.7million in expenses over seven years.

 In defending their part in the expenses scandal the Keens stated "we have advocated, strongly supported, and voted for the introduction of Freedom of Information legislation.
 We are pleased that the point has been reached when full details of MPs' expenses are being published on a regular basis for everyone to see".
-However, in November 2009, arsonists repeatedly attacked the offices of a nurses' organisation based at a property owned by the Brentford & Isleworth Constituency Labour Party, allegedly in reaction to the revelations over the MP's expense claims.

 A formal investigation into the Keens' expenses by the Parliamentary Commissioner for Standards ruled in March 2010 that the Keens had breached the expenses rules and that he regarded the breach of the rules as "serious", and involving "significant public funds".
-He suggested that the Keens should pay back four months worth of their claims – some £5,678.
-However, The Commons Standards and Privileges Committee of MPs took the unusual step of disagreeing with his findings and slashing the repayment ordering them to repay £1,500.
+He suggested the Keens pay back four months worth of their claims – some £5,678.
+However, The Commons Standards and Privileges Committee of MPs disagreed with his findings and ordered them to repay £1,500.